jbreizh/ImagePainting/README.md

 ## Use ImagePainting

 I will explain the use from the android app as it is the recommand way to use ImagePainting.
-I consider the webpage as history and i strongly recommand the app.
+I consider the webpage as legacy and i strongly recommand the app.
 You can delete index.html and title.png from the data file, if you plan to use the app.

 ### Actions screen